 These were the moments when I used to experience every single known symptom of public speaking nerves.

-Let me share with you some ways that helped me to lose and reduce those feelings of extreme anxiety I’d always experienced so you can build and maintain your public speaking confidence
+Let me share with you some ways that helped me to lose and reduce those feelings of extreme anxiety I had always experienced, so you can build and maintain your public speaking confidence

 When you’re speaking in a large room, take the opportunity before you’re introduced to stand up and walk to the back.